 We have invested in and plan to continue expanding our sales and marketing organizations, both domestically and internationally.
-Identifying, recruiting, and training sales personnel will require significant time, expense, and attention.
-If we are unable to hire, develop, and retain talented sales or marketing personnel, if our new sales or marketing personnel are unable to achieve desired productivity levels in a reasonable period of time, or if our sales and marketing programs are not effective, our ability to broaden our customer base and achieve broader market acceptance of our platform could be harmed.
+Identifying, recruiting, training, and retaining talented sales and marketing personnel will require significant time, expense, and attention, and if we are unable to do so, or if the hired personnel are unable to achieve desired productivity levels in a reasonable period of time, or if our sales and marketing programs are not effective, our ability to broaden our customer base and achieve broader market acceptance of our platform could be harmed.
 In addition, the investments we make in our sales and marketing organizations will occur in advance of experiencing benefits from such investments, making it difficult to determine in a timely manner if we are efficiently allocating our resources in these areas.